epiphyt/block-control/readme.txt

 == Changelog ==

 = 1.4.1 =
+* We added an indeterminate visual display of the "All" checkbox, e.g. while selecting posts.
 * We fixed displaying post type visibility settings inside the site editor.

 = 1.4.0 =